Kick Your Life into Gear by Setting Budget Resolutions

 7. Dine at home.
 Fast food may seem convenient and affordable, but it can end up breaking the bank quickly, not to mention assist in packing on the pounds fast.
 Make a meal plan at home and buy in bulk if possible.
 The benefit from following this rule can increase your savings while trimming your waist, consider it an added benefit.

 8. Consider traveling close to home for your vacation this year.
-Who knows, your favorite destinations might closer than you thought.
+Who knows, your favorite destinations might be closer than you thought.

-10. Second hand doesn’t equal second class.
+10. Second-hand doesn’t equal second class.
 Take a peek at your local thrift stores, you just might find they have exactly what you are looking for at a fraction of the price you would pay if you were to buy brand new.
 (I enjoy reading and purchase all of my hardcover books for a dollar or less at local thrift shops.)